CBD, Glutathione, and Anxiety

 Fluoxetine is Prozac, the first SSRI.

-SSRI's are a mainstay in treatment for anxiety (see CBD versus SSRI for anxiety).
+SSRI's are a mainstay in treatment for anxiety but they build tolerance (see CBD versus SSRI for anxiety).

 What's interesting is that the main pathway of SSRI's is in rebuilding damaged brain areas.